qrobinso/augustus/README.md

   - Timezone and personalization
   - Integration settings

+### Mobile Experience

+The interface is fully optimized for mobile devices:

+- **Responsive Design** - Touch-friendly controls and layouts
+- **Mobile Navigation** - Bottom navigation bar for quick access
+- **Slide-out Sidebar** - Easy menu access on mobile
+- **Optimized Audio Player** - Large touch targets, swipe-friendly controls
+- **Adaptive Layouts** - Content adapts seamlessly to screen size
+- **Safe Area Support** - Proper spacing for notched devices

-The interface is built with React, TypeScript, and Tailwind CSS, providing a fast and responsive experience.
+The interface is built with React, TypeScript, and Tailwind CSS, providing a fast and responsive experience across all devices.

 ## Acknowledgments